TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Core/Resource/AfterFileContentsSetEvent.rst

 AfterFileContentsSetEvent
 =========================

+The PSR-14 event
+:php:`\TYPO3\CMS\Core\Resource\Event\AfterFileContentsSetEvent`
-This event is fired after the contents of a file got set / replaced.
+is fired after the contents of a file got set / replaced.

+*Example:* Listeners can analyze content for :abbr:`AI (Artificial Intelligence)` purposes within extensions.

 *Examples*: Listeners can analyze content for AI purposes within extensions.